jilljenn/andrewcharlesjones.github.io/_posts/2021-11-13-21-empirical-bayes.md

 where $\mu_0$ and $\sigma^2_0$ are the parameters of the prior distribution.
 For simplicity, let's assume that the likelihood variance is known to be $\sigma^2=1$.
 To reiterate, we're interested in computing the posterior $p(\mu_j \| x\_{1j}, \dots, x\_{nj})$.

 In a typical Bayesian setting, the analyst would choose $\mu_0$ and $\sigma^2_0$ in order to fully specify the prior.
-This is typically done using prior knowledge about the domain, although it's far from being a perfect science.
+This is typically done using prior knowledge about the domain, although it's far from a perfect science.
 Choosing these prior parameters is a controversial step in Bayesian data analysis, as the choices are often not given full justification.

-Once the prior is set, we can compute the posterior for $\mu$:
+Once the prior is set, we can compute the posterior for $\mu_j$ using the closed-form Gaussian posterior:

 $$\mu_j | x_{1j}, \dots, x_{n_j j} \sim \mathcal{N}\left(\frac{1}{n + 1} \sum_{i=1}^n x_{ij} + \mu_0), \frac{1}{1 / \sigma^2_0 + n / \sigma^2}\right).$$

 Taking an empirical Bayesian approach, we could instead choose $\mu_0$ and $\sigma^2_0$ based on the data itself.
 In particular, if we assume that the features $j=1,\dots,p$ are somehow related to one another, we can share information across the features so that we have a more robust estimate of the mean for each individual feature.
 Returning to the gene expression example, this means that we assume that all genes are expected to be drawn from some underlying distribution over gene expression.
 It's not clear *a priori* what the mean and variance of this gene distribution looks like, so we can use our observed data to learn about it.

-One empiprical Bayesian approach is to set the prior paramters with the observed mean and variance in the data itself.
-In particular, let $\bar{x}\_j = \frac{1}{n_j} \sum_{i=1}^{n_j} x_{ij}$.
+A straightforward empirical Bayesian approach is to set the prior paramters with the observed mean and variance in the data itself.
+In particular, let $\bar{x}\_j = \frac{1}{n_j} \sum_{i=1}^{n} x_{ij}$.

 To see how this would work, let's first generate some data with the code below.
+We use $p=20,000$ features (approximately the number of genes in the human genome).

 ```python
 import numpy as np